grommunio/grommunio-documentation/admin/manual_core.rst

 instance.

-An alternative HTTP server may be used if you feel comfortable in configuring *all* of it, however this guide will only focus on nginx.
-Now then, source the nginx package from your operating system, and have the service started both on next boot and immediately.
+An alternative HTTP server may be used if you feel comfortable in configuring *all* of it, however this guide will only focus on nginx from here on.

+Obtain the nginx package for your operating system, and have the service started both on next boot and immediately.

 [Text-based screenshot of shell prompts (not part of the command) and commands to issue.]